kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 You can read a file of cell selections generated with the web interface using the readPagoda2SelectionFile() function.
 This will generate a list object that contains all the information about the selections.

-You can make cell selection file from a web selection object generated in R using the writePagoda2SelectionFile() function.
+You can make a cell selection file from a web selection object generated in R using the writePagoda2SelectionFile() function.
 You can send this file over email to unambiguously communicate cell subsets.

 In R it is often easier to work with cell selections in the form of factors.
 To convert a selection to a factor you can use the factorFromP2Selection() function.
-This will returned a named factor of the membership of each cell in selections.
-However, in order to do this, you will need to ensure that every cell belong only to one selection.
+This will return a named factor of the membership of each cell in selections.
+However, in order to do this, you will need to ensure that every cell belongs only to one selection.
 You can check if any cells are in multiple clusters and clean up your selection object using the functions: calcMulticlassified(), removeSelectionOverlaps(), plotSelectionOverlaps() and plotMulticlassified().